Additional configuration information

 - Active Directory users – chosen Active Directory user or users.
 If a user has no active mailbox, the program will not allow you to add such a user.

 - Active Directory group – all members of an Active Directory group.
 The program will automatically add only those members who have active mailboxes.
+If you add a new user to a group, once a migration job involving the group has started, you will need to restart the program’s Administration Panel to refresh group membership information and make the user’s mailbox appear on the source mailboxes list.

 - Email address filter – all the users whose email addresses match a defined filter.